OriginQ/VQNET2.0-tutorial-en/source/rst/qnn.rst

 .. py:class:: pyvqnet.qnn.quantumlayer.QuantumBatchAsyncQcloudLayer(origin_qprog_func, qcloud_token, para_num, num_qubits, num_cubits, pauli_str_dict=None, shots = 1000, initializer=None, dtype=None, name="", diff_method="parameter_shift ", submit_kwargs={}, query_kwargs={})

     Abstract computing module for originqc real chips using pyqpanda QCLOUD starting with version 3.8.2.2.
 It submits parameterized quantum circuits to real chips and obtains measurement results.
+    If diff_method == "random_coordinate_descent" , we will randomly select a single parameter to compute the gradient, and the other parameters will remain zero.
+Ref: https://arxiv.org/abs/2311.00088 .

     .. note::

         qcloud_token is the API token you applied for at https://qcloud.originqc.com.cn/.